For overall facial geometry

 10: Top 0.1%

 Statistically near-perfect across all 17 metrics simultaneously.
-In our 38,000-face dataset, fewer than 40 faces scored here.
+Fewer than 1 in 1,000 measured faces in published anthropometric data hits this range.
 A true 10 is not just "very attractive" — it means near-mathematical perfection in facial geometry.

 The distribution is a bell curve, not a flat line